Natural Baby Life logo (480 x 130)

 Signs that baby is getting enough milk

-If your baby appears to be growing and developing fine, then it’s likely not a problem if she’s also dribbling milk.
+If your baby appears to be growing and developing fine, then it’s likely not a problem if they’re also dribbling milk.

-If your baby is getting enough milk, she may:
+If your baby is getting enough milk, they may:

 • Nurse or eat frequently and on a consistent schedule